md-zeon/Next-Level-Web-Development/Module 09: Fundamentals of Web Application with Nodejs/9-2 Frontend, Backend Development & Scaling Ideas.md

 - **Scaling** requires careful consideration of load balancing, caching, and architecture patterns
 - Performance optimization applies to both client and server sides
 - Monitoring and automation are crucial for maintaining scalable systems

-## Next Steps

-The following lessons will dive deeper into building Node.js applications, starting with creating your first HTTP server and handling basic routing.
-Understanding these scaling concepts will help you build applications that can grow with your user base.